Prize Winners 2014

 There are three selection committees, one for the Shull prize, a second one for both the NSSA Sustained Research Prize and the NSSA Science Prize and the third one for the NSSA Prize for Outstanding Student Research.
 Each committee consists of 5 members who shall be appointed by the NSSA Executive Committee prior to the solicitation of nominations for the two prizes.
 The committees shall be independent of the NSSA Executive Committee.
 Committee members shall represent a broad range of neutron scattering subfields.
 Committee membership information shall be made publicly available.
 If a committee member is nominated for either prize, then the NSSA Executive Committee shall appoint a replacement, if possible, from a similar subfield.
 The Selection Committee shall submit the names of the prize winners to the NSSA Executive Committee 5 months prior to the next NSSA meeting.

-Unsuccessful nominations can be carried forward one time to the next call for nominations.
+Unsuccessful nominations will no longer be carried forward to the next call for nominations.

 Prize selection process and conflict of interest statement for prize selection committees: